johnwilldonicely/LDAS/README.md

 Most LDAS dependencies will come with your Linux distribution However, some distros may not include some of the following:

+#### Essential
+	- gcc - essential compiler used for C-source code
 	- dos2unix - required for correcting DOS-style line-breaks
-	- git - not required but useful for install-management of LDAS
 	- gs - ghostscript - essential for dealing with LDAS graphics
 	- nano - simple text editor - used for showing manuals

+#### Optional (most functionality does not require these)

 	- pandoc - document converter, used for creating manuals
 		$ source=/home/[user]/pandoc-2.7.2-linux.tar.gz
 		$ dest=/opt/pandoc/
 		$ sudo tar xvzf $source --strip-components 1 -C $dest

+	- git - not required but useful for install-management of LDAS

-	- python3 + hdf5 support
+	- python3 + hdf5 support (for some of the MEA scripts)
 		- export HTTP_PROXY=http://user:pass@[proxy]:[port]
 		- export HTTPS_PROXY=$HTTP_PROXY
 		- yum install -y libffi-devel